RaveJS/rave/docs/quick-start-npm.md

 Now, go find some useful
 [Rave Extensions](http://www.npmjs.org/search?q=rave-extension) to install.
 Don't forget to use `--save` when you `npm install --save <extension>`!

+### Why do I see 404s?

+Relax!
+These 404s are a natural part of Rave's auto-configuration process.
+They're harmless during development and won't occur in production.
+You can [eliminate the 404s](./docs/404s.md) by fine-tuning Rave's discovery process.